-The last step to overwintering fuchsias is to bring it out of dormancy.
+The last step to overwintering a fuchsia is to bring it out of dormancy.
 About a month before your last frost date, take your fuchsia out of its storage location.
 Cut all the branches on the plant back by half.
 This will encourage new growth, which will in turn make more fuchsia flowers in the summer.

 Place your fuchsia in a location with bright filtered light, away from direct sun, and resume normal watering.
 Once your last frost date has passed, you can move your fuchsia plant to a shady area outside and care for it as you normally would.
 It may also help to acclimate the plant first.

 While wintering fuchsias means that you will not see beautiful fuchsia flowers all winter long, it does mean that you can enjoy your fuchsia year after year.
-Know that you know how to winter fuchsia plants, you can enjoy both beautiful plants and money savings with these few simple steps.
+Now that you know how to winter fuchsia plants, you can enjoy both beautiful plants and money savings with these few simple steps.